aaronvb/hanging-campus-board/README.md

 # Hanging Campus Board
-Contains Fusion 360 and SketchUp(untested) project for my "hanging" 9-rung campus board.
+Contains Fusion 360 and SketchUp(untested) projects for my "hanging" 9-rung sit-start campus board.

 The campus board has two mounts on each side that allow it to connect to a wall or wood beam.
 I suggest using a 12" sling and two carabiners to achieve the 15-20 degree overhang.